 You should see something similar to this displayed in the console:

 This is the public address that corresponds to your new private key.
-You'll find the private key in the
+You'll find the private key in the extdev_private_key file, and the corresponding public key in the extdev_public_key file.

 #2.
 Deploy Token Contracts to Rinkeby